-The construction industry has had a lot to contend with in recent years to mitigate the effects of Brexit and COVID-19 but is now beset with additional inflationary pressures, not seen in the UK for 40 years, in the wake of the war in Ukraine.
+The construction industry has had a lot to contend with in recent years to mitigate the effects of Brexit, COVID-19 and the ongoing war in Ukraine and is now facing further inflationary pressures in the wake of the imposition of global tariffs by the US Government.

-Unfortunately, inflation is unlikely to be brought under control in the short term and will be with the industry for some time to come.
-This means that businesses across the supply chain need to find ways to manage the risks of cost escalation over the life of a project that are fair and proportionate to all parties, and this may require a re-allocation of risk in existing and future contracts.
+The effect of those tariffs is yet to play out but uncertainty is affecting markets used to global supply chains.
+As such, inflation is likely to be with the industry for some time to come and businesses across the supply chain will need to find ways to manage the risks of cost escalation over the life of a project that are fair and proportionate to all parties, which may require a re-allocation of risk in existing and future contracts.